PelicanAndValley/Prototype_TheDoor/asset_dropin/README.md

 # Asset Drop-in Folder

 This folder is for dumping in raw assets, to be made ready for implementation.
+This is a game jam so don't fuss about making it too neat, as long as it's not gigabytes.

 When dumping a new asset here, some admin is required to track tasks.
 Trello has an Assets board: https://trello.com/invite/b/66bd68d3d5f1696d38cf89ce/ATTIe1aae2f53393f751d8f03f8ad804f64d952D6989/bsgj24-assets